DISB: Disability Studies (Undergraduate)

 Attributes: Liberal

-In this study, the student will understand and analyze the sociological, cultural, psychological, and economic perspectives and issues in human services when working with people with disabilities in the United States.
-Note: This course is aligned with the Community and Human Services Area of Study guidelines for Skills and Diversity.
+In this study, students will critically examine the sociological, cultural, psychological, and economic aspects of human services for people with disabilities in the United States.
+The course emphasizes analyzing policy frameworks, promoting advocacy, and addressing the intersections of power, privilege, and oppression that influence service delivery and accessibility.
+This study aligns with the Community and Human Services Skills and Diversity requirements.

 Attributes: Liberal